 On a dfun cache miss, PCL falls back to the full MOP protocol: compute-applicable-methods-using-classes examines the class of every specializable argument against every defined method’s specializers, the matching methods are sorted by specificity across all argument positions, and PCL builds an effective method — a compiled function that chains the primary and auxiliary methods together with call-next-method support.
 The result is folded back into the dfun so the next call with the same types is fast.

 In steady state this works fine.
 The problem is what happens when the method set changes.
-Every time you add a method or define a new class, PCL calls update-dfun to rebuild the discrimination net from scratch.
-During Clojure bootstrap, we’re loading classes in a tight loop — the dfun never gets a chance to stabilize.
-Each class definition triggers update-dfun on every generic function that has methods specializing on that class or its ancestors.
-With thousands of methods on <init>(), each rebuild is expensive, and it happens thousands of times.
+Every time you add a method or define a new class, PCL calls update-dfun, which recomputes the discriminating function and updates the dfun’s internal caching structures.
+During Clojure bootstrap, we’re loading classes in a tight loop — each class definition triggers update-dfun on every generic function that has methods specializing on that class or its ancestors.
+With thousands of methods on <init>(), the full MOP protocol runs on every cache miss, and the caches are constantly being invalidated.
+The cost adds up fast.

 What Java Actually Needs